UniversityOfHelsinkiCS/lomake/README.md

 ![Example of an entity](https://raw.githubusercontent.com/UniversityOfHelsinkiCS/lomake/master/entity_example.png) _Example of the ENTITY type containing title, description, text area and light form field (emoji selector)_

-### How to start development:

-- git clone
-- npm install
-- npm run dev
-- localhost:8000
-- use setHeaders() to select user for development purposes